 I will do no harm.
 I will celebrate and support all paths to recovery.
 I will abide by the ethical codes of recovery coaching.
 I will listen, motivate, and support others in their recovery and their plans.
 My work as a recovery coach is about developing the strengths of those whom I am lucky enough to serve.

 Vermont Recovery Coach’s state certification may be revoked by a decision of the Certification Committee if such a decision is made after a review of alleged violations of these ethical codes of conduct per this document.

 - The primary responsibility of recovery coaches is to safely help individuals achieve their own needs, wants, and goals.
 Vermont Recovery Coaches will be guided by the principle of self-determination for all.
 Further, Vermont Recovery Coaches only exercise evidence-based practices.

-- Vermont Recovery Coaches must operate under supervision at a recognized recovery resource as defined by the Vermont Recovery Coach Certification Committee.
+- Vermont Recovery Coaches must operate under supervision at a recognized recovery resource.
 No recovery coach shall be allowed to work as an individual or an independent contractor.

 - A Vermont Recovery Coaches will maintain high standards of personal conduct.

 - A Vermont Recovery Coaches will practice motivational interviewing and will likewise be able to identify and describe the supports that promote recovery.